 You should save money in your 529 account in a way that makes sense for your family.
 Many plans have a minimum initial deposit, often $250 or lower, and a minimum for subsequent deposits.
 Sometimes the minimum for subsequent deposits is lower if you set up an automatic investment plan, which may also help you stick to your savings goal.
 Keep in mind that states that offer tax benefits for contributions often limit the size of the annual contribution that is eligible for the tax benefit.
 Also, most plans have a lifetime limit on contributions.

-9. What do I do while my student is in college or other covered school?
+9. What do I do while my student is in school?

-If you can afford it, there may be benefits to continuing to contribute to the 529 account while your student is in college.
+If you can afford it, there may be benefits to continuing to contribute to the 529 account until your student completes college.
 You can continue to get any state income tax benefits on the contributions and tax free income on the investments.